Career Resources / Social Media and Nursing

 Social media guidelines for nurses

-When used with caution, social media is a great outlet for nurses to express their feelings and seek support from friends, family and colleagues.
+Social media is a great outlet for nurses to express their feelings and seek support from friends, family, and colleagues.
+However, healthcare workers must be mindful of their usage.
 Here’s a look at three must-follow tips and standards provided by the American Nursing Association for nurses using social media.

 Do not transmit patient information

 You can’t use social media to transmit any form of individually identifiable patient information.
 You can discuss various aspects of your workday with a patient, but you can’t provide any identifiable data.